alexsigaras/hack-a-brain/Arduino Code/Libraries/ADS1299/README.txt

 This Library opens communication between Arduino UNO and the ADS1299 SPI register fuses are directly set to match the ADS1299 interface requirements.
 SCK rates: 1MHz, 4MHz, 8MHz.
-All registers and commands are fully accessable.
+All registers and commands are fully accessible.
 Here is a list of the functions and parameters available from the Library.